davide83/GS_multi-user_it/README.md

-GS_user-manager_it
+GS_multi-user_it
 ==================

-Italian language for "User Manager", a Get Simple CMS plugin
+Italian language for "Multi User", a Get Simple CMS plugin